 And then, the door flew open and the boy walked out, shutting it behind him.
-He turned to Rose and said, "I wouldn't listen to anything that guy says.
+He turned to Rose and said with a huff, "I wouldn't listen to anything that guy says.
 He's a complete fraud!
 The girl in there should have left when I did."

 Rose tried not to flip her lid, but it was hard when someone insulted her brother like that.
-But...there's a girl in there?
-Well, that clears up everything.
+But...there was a girl in there?
+Well, that cleared everything up.

 "Oh, he's not a fraud.
 He's just an enormous flirt."